mcdonc/.nixconfig/videos/devenv/script.rst

 .. image:: ./app.png

-It's the dumbest possible app, just connecting to postgres to get its version number and displaying it.
-But Python is talking to Postgres, and the database and the we app are indeed running.
+The important bit: Python is talking to Postgres, and the database and the we app are indeed running.
+If we press ctrl-C, postgres and the webapp stop.
+When we exit the devenv shell, we are back to our normal world.